fadedpez/dnd5e-roomgen/README.md

 difficulty := entities.EncounterDifficultyHard

 // Generate and populate room in one step with automatic balancing
-// IMPORTANT: At least one of monsterConfigs, playerConfigs, or itemConfigs must be non-empty room, err := roomService.GenerateAndPopulateRoom(
+// IMPORTANT: At least one of monsterConfigs, playerConfigs, npcConfigs, obstacleConfigs, or itemConfigs must be non-empty room, err := roomService.GenerateAndPopulateRoom(
     roomConfig,
-    monsterConfigs,  // Pass empty slice ([]services.MonsterConfig{}) if not needed playerConfigs,   // Pass empty slice ([]services.PlayerConfig{}) if not needed itemConfigs,     // Pass empty slice ([]services.ItemConfig{}) if not needed party,           // Pass nil if no balancing is needed difficulty,      // Only used if party is provided ) if err != nil {
+    monsterConfigs,   // Pass empty slice ([]services.MonsterConfig{}) if not needed playerConfigs,    // Pass empty slice ([]services.PlayerConfig{}) if not needed npcConfigs,       // Pass empty slice ([]services.NPCConfig{}) if not needed obstacleConfigs,  // Pass empty slice ([]services.ObstacleConfig{}) if not needed itemConfigs,      // Pass empty slice ([]services.ItemConfig{}) if not needed party,            // Pass nil if no balancing is needed difficulty,       // Only used if party is provided ) if err != nil {
     // Handle error